Healthcare Security: Structure for HIPAA Compliance

-Patient safety and privacy are top priorities at your hospital.
+Patient safety and privacy are top priorities at your healthcare facility.

-Before you can implement the necessary security equipment needed to keep individuals secure, you must ensure Healthcare Insurance Portability and Accountability Act (HIPAA) regulations are being properly taken into consideration.
+Before you can implement the proper equipment needed to keep individuals safe, you must carefully consider the security and privacy rules outlined in the Healthcare Insurance Portability and Accountability Act (HIPAA).

 Secure Computers and Devices

-As part of HIPAA, hospitals are required to ensure protected health information (PHI) is secure and private.
+As part of HIPAA, healthcare facilities are required to ensure protected health information (PHI) is secure and private.
 This means computers and devices hosting this information must be properly protected.
-A few ways to ensure maximum security of critical files, records and data includes:
+Keep your critical files, records and data safe with the following cyber security practices:

 - Back up files electronically.
-Store sensitive information on a secondary system, such as cloud-based systems or an offline computer, in the event your primary system fails or malfunctions.
+Store sensitive information in a secondary location, such as cloud-based systems or an offline computer, in the event your primary system fails or malfunctions.

 - Install firewalls and anti-virus software.
 Work with your IT team to protect your network from hackers gaining unauthorized access.